 relationship focus practice unravelling coalescence transformation freedom

-Yoga is accessible to everyone.
-Yoga works with the whole person – body, breath, mind and the deeper, more intuitive aspects of our makeup.
+Yoga is accessible to everyone, working with the whole person – body, breath, mind and the deeper, more intuitive aspects of our makeup.

 ‘The practice of yoga only requires us to act, and to be attentive to our actions’

-Sound: It can be challenging to use your voice if you’re not used to it, and I only use sound or chant in general classes where I feel it’s appropriate.
+It can be challenging to use your voice if you’re not used to it, and I only use sound or chant in general classes where I feel it’s appropriate.
 Bringing simple vocal sounds into a practice is a powerful way of mobilising energy.
-Using sound in a yoga practice is like adding spice to a dish in cooking: often, less is more.
-The sounding is like a heightened vibration of the breath – like adding colour to a black and white film.
 Sound is as much about listening as doing.
 If you prefer not to make sounds, listening will contribute your presence.